 Inflation Rate in Kenya averaged 8.88 percent from 2005 until 2022, reaching an all time high of 31.50 percent in May of 2008 and a record low of 3.18 percent in October of 2010.
 This page provides the latest reported value for - Kenya Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Kenya Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Inflation Rate in Kenya is expected to be 6.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Kenya to stand at 5.20 in 12 months time.
-In the long-term, the Kenya Inflation Rate is projected to trend around 5.30 percent in 2021 and 5.40 percent in 2022, according to our econometric models.
+Inflation Rate in Kenya is expected to be 9.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Kenya Inflation Rate is projected to trend around 5.00 percent in 2023 and 4.20 percent in 2024, according to our econometric models.